al002/virtual-assistant-backend/README.md

 Our vision is to build an open-source personal AI assistant that utilizes the power of ChatGPT and other LLMs to improve the way people work, communicate, and interact with technology.
 Our main goals are:

 1. Develop a comprehensive workflow and toolchain to assist users in various tasks, such as programming, the way to interact with internet, and writing emails etc.
-2. **Chat with you own data**, indexing Notion, Github docs etc. make it more personal.
+2. **Chat with you own data**, indexing Notion, Github docs, and local files etc. make it more personal.
 3. Ensure privacy and security by implementing best practices and allowing users to host their instances.

 ## Acknowledgments